yashanshu/kj-inventory/docs/DEPLOYMENT.md

 ### Automatic Rollback

 The deployment script automatically rolls back if health checks fail.
+It will:
+1. Restore the previous Docker image version (tracked in `/opt/kj-inventory/data/.previous_image_tag`)
+2. Restore the most recent database backup
+3. Restart the application with the previous configuration

 ### Manual Rollback to Previous Version